TobseTobse/DD-WRT_NordVPN/README.md

 - *servers.bad.log*: a log with measured connection speeds of servers below the configured speed threshold
 - *speedtestservers.xml*: this file contains servers via which the connection speed can be measured

+### Why do the scripts make use of this weird app-1540758312.000webhostapp.com URL?

+Yes, that's a good question.
+The problem lays in the limited capability of DD-WRT's built-in wget command.
+To keep the firmware as slim as possible the DD-WRT devs didn't implement the possibility to fetch HTTPS URLs with this command - it only understands HTTP.
+Unfortunately, both ipinfo.io and github.com have followed Google's call to switch to HTTPS and made HTTP URLs unavailable for our wget.
+To keep the scripts working I have placed some one-line PHP scripts at this free hoster to proxy the requests our routers make to ipinfo.io and github.com.
+If you don't feel safe with this solution you can host these scripts at your own webserver, of course.
+In this case simply upload the scripts in the php directory to your server and add the IPINFOURL and HTTPSPROXYURL to *myconfig*.

 ### Troubleshooting

 - Try removing the kill switch we have added as firewall script.
 Open a website with a browser being connected to the DD-WRT router.
 Do you get a result?
 Then your hardware setup and routing is fine.
 No result?
 Dang!
 Try a different version of DD-WRT.
 DD-WRT releases are pretty buggy sometimes.